LarsBehrenberg/IA-prototype/content/posts/frédéric-bazille.md

     sideGalleryImages:
       - imageTitle: A rare photograph of Frédéric Bazille at the age of 26
         imageUrl: /assets/frederic-bazille-photo.jpg
-      - imageTitle:
-          "'Studio in the Rue de Furstenberg', by Frédéric Bazille, c.
+      - imageTitle: "'Studio in the Rue de Furstenberg', by Frédéric Bazille, c.
 1865, Fogg Art Museum, Cambridge, Massachusetts"
         imageUrl: /assets/frederic-bazille-rue-de-furstenberg.jpg
-      - imageTitle:
-          "'The Pink Dress (View of Castelnau-le-Lez, Hérault)', by Frédéric Bazille, c.
+      - imageTitle: "'The Pink Dress (View of Castelnau-le-Lez, Hérault)', by Frédéric Bazille, c.
 1864, Musée d'Orsay"
         imageUrl: /assets/frederic-bazille-the-pink-dress.jpg
   - textTitle: Bazille’s painting style
-    text: Body text here
-    sideGalleryImages:
-      - imageTitle: "'The Family Reunion', by Frédéric Bazille, c.
-1867, Musée d'Orsay"
-        imageUrl: /assets/frederic-bazille-family-reunion.jpg
-      - imageTitle:
-          "'Fisherman with a net', by Frédéric Bazille, c.
-1868, Fondation Rau pour le Tiers-Monde"
-        imageUrl: /assets/frederic-bazille-fisherman-with-a-net.jpg
-      - imageTitle:
-          "'Summer Scene (Bathers)', by Frédéric Bazille, c.
-1869, Harvard Art Museums/Fogg Museum, Gift of Mr. and Mrs. F. Meynier de Salinelles"
-        imageUrl: /assets/frederic-bazille-summer-scene.jpg
-  - textTitle: Bazille’s legacy
     text: >-
       ### With this promising start to his artistic career, Bazille began
       painting prolifically between 1863 to 1870.
 He established a studio in Paris, funded by his substantial allowance from his parents.

-      His first was on the rue de Furstenberg, which he shared with [Monet](/claude-monet-biography) from 1864.
+      His first was on the rue de Furstenberg, which he shared with [Monet](https://impressionistarts.com/claude-monet-biography.html) from 1864.
 The next studio he moved to in 1867 he shared with Renoir.
 Sisley and Monet often joined as well.
-The interplay and influence between these artists was vital for spurring the [Impressionist movement](/) and forming the base for what it would become.
+The interplay and influence between these artists was vital for spurring the [Impressionist movement](https://impressionistarts.com/index.html) and forming the base for what it would become.

       Bazille admired Monet and Renoir’s paintings made ‘en plain air’ and Monet encouraged him to paint his own.
 He favoured the light in the South of France, where he was born and where his family still lived, and he visited home often, going back to paint.